rht855978/springfieldpres/content/_index.md

 #Details for the box below the banner url = "/kids"
 [services]
   title = "Worship on Sunday"
   text = "We meet at 11 am at [200 W 5th Ave Springfield, Tennessee](https://goo.gl/maps/zMG8Hi5qnzPJ7wEk6).
-We are now meeting remotely due to COVID-19.
-[Join our Sunday worship online](https://www.youtube.com/playlist?list=PLapVdTsxVE01QDYhxVz1uNFo9CM5Op9wf)!" map_location = "First Presbyterian Church of Springfield, Tennessee"
+Please [consult our guidelines](give) when preparing to attend any church event." map_location = "First Presbyterian Church of Springfield, Tennessee"

 [feature_icons]